Jebet812/Notes/AWS-CCP.md

 - Use QuickSight to visualize billing and data as graphs.
 8. **Cost Allocation Tags:** optional metadata that can be attached to AWS resource so when you generate out a Cost and Usage Report you can use the data to better analyze your data.
 Two types of tags user-defined and AWS generated.
 9. **Billing Alarms:** create alarms in Cloudwatch to monitor speed.
+10. **AWS Pricing Calculator:** predict the cost of moving resources from on-premise to the cloud.

 ### Additional Definitions
 1. **Service Health Dashboard:** shows the general status of AWS services